cnruby/gradle_java/README.md

-## Method 2: From Gradle Properties File
+## Method 4: From default Gradle Properties File
 - !!!
-WARNING: The `password` and `API Key` etc SHOULD NOT BE SAVED IN the file `gradle.properties`, please use the method 1 or 3.
+WARNING: The `password` and `API Key` etc SHOULD NOT BE SAVED IN the file `gradle.properties`,
-- The gradle properties file name must be `gradle.properties` and in project's root folder. otherwise use the method 3
+- The gradle properties file must be saved in the file `gradle.properties` and be in project's root folder.
+Otherwise use the method 4 or 6.
-- change real value for the follow commands

 ### add properties to gradle properties file `gradle.properties`
 ```bash
 # DO (create a gradle properties file)
 touch ./gradle.properties

 # DO (edit a gradle properties file)
 nano ./gradle.properties